yuxinPenny/DirectRM/README.md

 3) Compress, sort, and index the alignment file.
 4) Delete the intermediate SAM files to save space.

+This step may take 2-3 minutes for single pod5 file with GPU device.

 ```bash
 python3 ./DirectRM/scripts/preprocessing.py \
 -i <pod5_dir> \